Tony Evers renews call to use state surplus on tax cuts

 The Democratic governor, who is seeking a second term this fall, made the announcement calling for $600 million in annual tax cuts at a stop in Milwaukee, about an hour north of Kenosha, where his Nov.
 8 challenger Tim Michels was touring the city on the second anniversary of protests that turned violent following the police shooting of a Black man.
 Michels accused Evers of trying to “to change the subject” away from the events in Kenosha.

-Evers' proposal to spend a portion of the state's projected surplus, which is expected to surpass $5 billion by the end of next June, would include a 10% tax cut for individuals earning $100,000 or less a year and married filers making $150,000 or less.
+Evers’ proposal to spend a portion of the state’s projected surplus, which is expected to surpass $5 billion by the end of next June, would include a 10% tax cut for single filers earning $100,000 or less a year and joint filers making $150,000 or less.
 Under the proposal, individual filers would see a roughly $221 annual reduction in their income taxes, while the median family of four would see a $375 annual tax cut.

 People are also reading…